rawitat/gtypist_lessons/programming_quotes.typ

  :sighted.

 *:SW2_20
-I:Paul Graham, "ANSI Common Lisp"
+I:[20] Paul Graham, "ANSI Common Lisp"
 S:Planning is necessary evil.
 It is a response to risk: the more dangerous an :undertaking, the more important it is to plan ahead.
 Powerful tools decrease :risk, and so decrease the need for planning.
 The design of your program can